MSc Physician Associate Studies

 - Paediatrics (acute setting): 90 hours

-Placements are spread over a broad geographical area.
+Placements are spread across the Bristol, Bath, Gloucestershire, Somerset and Wiltshire areas.
 Any travel involved will be at your own expense.

-While studying with us at UWE Bristol, you will have access to an extensive range of teaching and learning resources.
+While studying with us at UWE Bristol, you'll have access to an extensive range of teaching and learning resources.

 Glenside Campus Library has a huge selection of books, journals and audio-visual materials including access to specialist health and social care packages.